 Ozone – rest in peace“.

 - Banksy has published a “manifesto” on his website.
 The text of the manifesto is credited as the diary entry of one Lieutenant Colonel Mervin Willett Gonin, DSO, which is exhibited in the Imperial War Museum.
 It describes how a shipment of lipstick to the Bergen-Belsen concentration camp immediately after its liberation at the end of World War II helped the internees regain their humanity.
-However, as of 18 January 2008, Banksy’s Manifesto has been substituted with Graffiti Heroes #03 that describes Peter Chappell’s graffiti quest of the 1970s that worked to free George Davis of his imprisonment.
+However, as of 18 January 2008, Banksy’s Manifesto has been substituted with Graffiti Heroes #03 which describes Peter Chappell’s graffiti quest of the 1970s that worked to free George Davis of his imprisonment.

 - In the 2007 film Shoot ‘Em Up starring Clive Owen, Banksy’s tag can be seen on a dumpster in the film’s credits.

-- Banksy, who deals mostly with Lazarides Gallery in London, claims that the exhibition at Vanina Holasek Gallery in New York (his first major exhibition in that city) is unauthorized.
+- Banksy, who deals primarily with Lazarides Gallery in London, claims that the exhibition at Vanina Holasek Gallery in New York (his first major exhibition in that city) is unauthorized.
 The show featured 62 of his paintings and prints.

-- Over the weekend 3–5 May in London, Banksy hosted an exhibition called The Cans Festival.
+- Over the weekend of 3–5 May in London, Banksy hosted an exhibition called The Cans Festival.
 It was situated on Leake Street, a road tunnel formerly used by Eurostar underneath London Waterloo station.
 Graffiti artists with stencils were invited to join in and paint their own artwork, as long as it didn’t cover anyone else’s.
 Artists included Blek le Rat, Broken Crow, C215, Cartrain, Dolk, Dotmasters, J.Glover, Eine, Eelus, Hero, Pure evil, Jef Aérosol and Tom Civil.

 - In late August 2008, marking the third anniversary of Hurricane Katrina and the associated levee failure disaster, Banksy produced a series of works in New Orleans, Louisiana, mostly on buildings derelict since the disaster.